-But as of yet, there's no requirement for these paths - which measure more 17,000km in total - to be shown on Ordnance Survey maps.
+But as of yet, there's no requirement for these paths - which measure about 20,000km in total - to be shown on Ordnance Survey maps.
 Some aren't included at all - making it harder for walkers, cyclists, horse-riders and others to plan their days out.

-Show your support for putting all of Scotland’s ‘core paths’ shown on Ordnance Survey maps for the first time.
+Show your support for attributing all of Scotland’s core

 Alongside Scottish Natural Heritage and others in the National Access Forum, Ramblers Scotland has had positive discussions with Ordnance Survey and – with your help – we are hopeful that 2017 will be the year when every core path is put on the map.